bithost-gmbh/pdfviewhelpers/Documentation/ConfigurationReference/TypoScriptReference/Index.rst

 :typoscript:`plugin.tx_pdfviewhelpers.settings.config.fonts.addTTFFont =` Array

 Possibility to add custom fonts, please have a look at the dedicated chapter Custom Fonts.

+.. _config.fonts.outputPath:

+config.fonts.outputPath
+"""""""""""""""""""""""

+:typoscript:`plugin.tx_pdfviewhelpers.settings.config.fonts.outputPath =` :ref:`t3tsref:data-type-string`

+Path to directory where font files of custom fonts should be stored.
+This folder can safely be deleted and will automatically be re/created if it does not exist.

 .. _document.title: